Handwriting Classes for Class 1 Students

 Reduce hesitation during short guided writing tasks.

-How Class 1 Handwriting Support Usually Starts
+How Class 1 Handwriting guidance Usually Starts

 Step 1